gege13007/Amazfit-Stratos-GPS-locator/README.md

 # Android Wear GPS OpenStreet Maps & GPX reader
 Simple &amp; effective GPS locator app for Amazfit Xiaomi android wear
 ------------------------------------------------------------------------------
-Here is the last version of GPS Maps & compass Locator for Wear Android (tested on Xiaomi Amazfit Stratos 2, PACE... but must be fine on many others).
-My first idea was to make a simple position reminder with a compass display, or may be a Golf Gps watch.
-We have now a Gpx file and Open Street Map viewer.
+Here is the last version of GPS Maps & compass Locator for Wear Android (tested on Xiaomi Amazfit Stratos 2, Stratos 3, PACE, and SUUNTO...).
+My first idea was to make a simple position reminder with a compass display, or a Golf Gps watch.
+We have now a Gpx file viewer with Open Street Maps, that's fine.

 This app includes 4 main windows :